Apolipoprotein A-II

 Apolipoprotein A-II is a protein that in humans is encoded by the APOA2 gene.

-Function

-APOA2 encodes apolipoprotein A-II (ApoA-II), which is the second most abundant protein of the high density lipoprotein particles.
-The protein is found in plasma as a monomer, homodimer, or heterodimer with apolipoprotein D. Defects in this gene may result in apolipoprotein A-II deficiency or hypercholesterolemia.
+It is the second most abundant protein of the high density lipoprotein particles.
+The protein is found in plasma as a monomer, homodimer, or heterodimer with apolipoprotein D. ApoA-II regulates many steps in HDL metabolism, and its role in coronary heart disease is unclear.
+Defects in this gene may result in apolipoprotein A-II deficiency or hypercholesterolemia.

 Interactions

 ApoA-II has been shown to interact with phospholipid transfer protein.